Welcome to Refill Mercantile!! So happy you are here on this low waste journey with us!

 Realizing more and more that recycling isn't the best option we took a few more steps.
 We limited our consumption.
 Limited how many times we ordered from Amazon and dreamed of a better solution to all the packaging we were receiving.
 We took a good look around our home, downsized to 768 sq ft after our son moved out, and started switching out items in our bathroom.
 Tubed toothpaste was the first to go and super easy!
 Then shampoo and conditioner bars in the shower and bar soap that was more earth friendly and better for our bodies.

 Next we moved on to laundry and kitchen.
 Reusable wool dryer balls instead of the fragranced disposable dryer sheets and bottles of laundry soap in ecofriendly containers.
 In the kitchen we bought glass spray bottles and found concentrated soap tablets to add to the water to clean with.
 No longer using traditional sponges we now use compostable Swedish cloths.
 Admittedly, paper towels still exist in our kitchen but they are used more for things you need to throw away (we have a cat, enough said!).
-Dishwasher tablets without the plastic coating and refill pouches of dish soap to fill our cute bottle with.
+Powdered automatic dishwasher soap without the plastic coating and refill our cute dish soap bottle or use bars for dish soap.

 This all felt so easy but I found I was having to search for things and get creative.
 That leaves us to where we are at today!
 A curated store full of all the items to help you on your low waste journey!
 We aim to help you make a positive impact as conveniently for you as possible!